svallamsetti/asn-label-edi-validation/README.md

 non-empty fields are included in the output and duplicate serial numbers are ignored.

+In addition to QR data, any 1D barcodes found on the label are decoded.
+The validator confirms that a barcode exists for each QR block's serial number and quantity, ensuring the printed values match the encoded barcodes.

 ## Notes

 Image, PDF and QR parsing requires `pdf2image`, `Pillow` and `pyzbar` to